The Fyodorov--Hiary--Keating Conjecture on Mesoscopic Intervals: Introduction

+which implies that $\mathcal{Z}_2(0)= O(\log T/\sqrt{\log\log T})$ with high probability.
+This beats the trivial bound of $O(\log T)$, which follows from Markov's inequality and the classical second-moment estimate in Lemma \ref{secondmomentzeta}.
+The additional $\sqrt{\log\log T}$ in the denominator was shown to stem from a connection to critical Gaussian multiplicative chaos \cite{PowellSurvey}, and is analogous to the so-called Seneta-Heyde normalization in that setting.

-Towards this conjecture, our main result is the following precise upper bound on moments in mesoscopic intervals. {In it, both the previously mentioned log-normal factor, as well as a square root correction term like in Harper's result appear (the latter is recovered by taking $\theta=0$).}
+For $\theta<0$, it was anticipated in \cite[Section 4(b)]{fyodorovkeating} that $\mathcal{Z}_2{(\theta)}$ should asymptotically split into the product of two uncorrelated random variables: the first being roughly log-normal, and the second behaving similarly to $\mathcal{Z}_2{(0)}$ upon substituting $T$ by $\exp((\log T)^{1+\theta})$.
+Towards this conjecture, our main result establishes an upper bound for this partition function in mesoscopic intervals.
+It features an analogue of the log-normal factor in \cite[Section 4(b)]{fyodorovkeating} (recalling that $\log|P_\tau(\theta)|/\sqrt{({|\theta|}/{2})\log\log T}$ is asymptotically Gaussian), as well as a square root correction term as in Harper's result (which is recovered at $\theta=0$).

-\begin{theorem}[Upper bound for the second moment] Let $A>1$ be a constant and $\theta\in(-1,0]$.
+\begin{theorem}[Upper bound for the partition function at criticality] Fix $\theta\in(-1,0]$ and for any $T$, let $P_\tau(\theta)$ be as in Theorem \ref{UB}.
 Define